bempp/kifmm/paper/paper.md

 - A _highly portable_ Rust-based data-oriented software design that allows us to easily test the impact of different algorithmic approaches and computational backends, such as BLAS libraries, for critical algorithmic sub-components such as the M2L and P2P operations as well as deploy to different CPU targets.
 We present the software for shared memory, with plans for distributed memory extension.
 - _Competitive_ single-node performance, especially in single precision, enabled by the optimisation of BLAS based M2L field translation, based entirely on level 3 operations with high arithmetic intensity that are well suited to current and future hardware architectures that prioritise minimal memory movement per flop.
-- The ability to _process multiple sets of source densities_ corresponding to the same particle distribution using (\ref{eq:sec:summary:potential}), a common application in BEM.
+- The ability to _process multiple sets of source densities_ corresponding to the same point distribution using (\ref{eq:sec:summary:potential}), a common application in BEM.
 - _A C API_, using Rust's C ABI compatibility allowing for the construction of bindings into other languages, with full Python bindings for non-specialist users.
 For basic usage all users need to specify are source and target coordinates, and associated source densities, with no temporary files.

 `kifmm-rs` is a core dependency for the BEM library `bempp-rs` [@bempp_rs], and we present a detailed exposition behind the algorithmic and implementation approach in [@Kailasa2024].